mongodb/mongo-go-driver/docs/CONTRIBUTING.md

 ### Testing in Docker

-We have a ``Dockerfile`` and supporting files to be used for local testing in a Linux environment.
+We support local testing in Docker.
 Ensure ``docker`` is installed and running, and then run:

 ```bash
 bash etc/run_docker.sh